cville/conduct/README.md

 ### Violating digital security

 Misconduct includes any behavior which compromises a computer's security, availability of services, personal online privacy, or privacy and security of digital documents.
-Misconduct further includes encouraging others to participate in an activity which knowingly increases risk of digital privacy and security issues.
+Misconduct further includes encouraging others to participate in an activity which knowingly increases risk of privacy and security issues.

 ### Reinforcing social structures of domination